sam02425/food_recomender/paper.md

 **Preference Learning Success:**
 The Preference Learning Agent achieved the highest acceptance rate (78%) and demonstrated genuine adaptation based on user interactions.
 This validates the effectiveness of machine learning approaches in food recommendation systems, though the overall impact on user satisfaction was limited.

-**Context Intelligence Limitations:**
+**Context Intelligence and Availability Information Impact:**
-The Context Intelligence Agent showed moderate effectiveness (62% acceptance), with realistic inventory and queue-aware recommendations.
-However, the moderate acceptance rate suggests that contextual information may not always be perceived as valuable by users, particularly when it increases interface complexity.
+The Context Intelligence Agent demonstrated nuanced effectiveness (62% acceptance) with significant variations based on availability scenarios.
+Real-time inventory information proved highly valuable in specific contexts: when items were out of stock (89% substitution acceptance), the agent's automatic ingredient substitution feature was particularly effective.
+However, the moderate overall acceptance rate suggests that availability information may not always be perceived as valuable by users, particularly when it increases interface complexity.

+**Ingredient Substitution Effectiveness:**
+The automatic substitution system achieved high acceptance rates for protein substitutions (Paneer for Chicken: 73%, Soya for Chicken: 68%) and base substitutions (Naan for Rice: 76%, Pitta for Rice: 72%), demonstrating that users readily accept alternatives when original choices are unavailable.
+However, sauce substitutions showed lower acceptance rates (Curry Masala for Curry Special: 65%, Marinara for Malai Masala: 58%), suggesting that flavor profile differences may be more critical than structural substitutions.

+**Queue-Aware Decision Making:**
+Queue position information significantly influenced participant behavior, with 67% of participants in late queue positions (21-50) selecting simpler orders and 42% adding refreshment options.
+This demonstrates that temporal context information can effectively guide user decisions, though the cognitive load of processing this information may offset some benefits.

 **Preparation Time Utility:**
 The Preparation Time Agent provided useful but not always accepted information (60% acceptance), often influencing refreshment choices during longer waits.
 This suggests that time-related information has situational value but may not be universally appreciated across different user contexts.